pragmatictesters/selenium-sauce-demo/README.md

-# Selenium Advanced Training - December 2024
+# Selenium Advanced Training - March 2025

 Welcome to the **Pragmatic Training - Selenium Advanced** repository!
 This repository contains the sample code, documentation, and resources for the **Selenium Advanced WebDriver** course conducted by **Pragmatic Test Labs**.